yashas-hm/ASL-Gesture-Sensing/README.md

 # ASL Gesture Sensing

-This projects detects ASL gestures and then predicts the output in realtime.
+This projects detects ASL gestures and then predicts the output in realtime.<br>
+For the time being we have only added two signs ie. Hello and Thank you, more actions can be trained and added.

 ## Team Details
 College Name : Indus University Ahmedabad<br>